 How do I learn of new opportunities within the network?

 Visit the Clinical Procurements page to view CBH’s clinical RFPs and RFQs.
 Such opportunities are also sent out via the CBH Provider News Blast, an email newsletter.
 Visit the Open Network page to apply for select levels of care.

 What does the CBH initial credentialing process entail?

 All new providers/programs to the CBH network must complete the initial credentialing process.
-Upon completion of contract negotiations, providers/programs receive an initial credentialing visit by the Network Development Department.
+Upon completion of contract negotiations, providers/programs receive an initial credentialing visit by the Provider Operations Department.
 The initial credentialing visit may include a review of staff files, a facility tour, a review of written policies and procedures, and a review of clinical records.
 Additionally, various business documents must be submitted for review.
 A comprehensive list of these documents can be found in the CBH Provider Manual.